qwtj/course-agendas/README.md

 **Viewing the Mindmap**

-The mindmaps the script generates are spefically built for Mindnode, [MindNode](https://mindnode.com/), because I am on Mac adn that is what I use.
+The mindmaps the script generates are spefically built for Mindnode, [MindNode](https://mindnode.com/), because I am on Mac but may work for other apps.

 You can run it with:
 ```zsh